aregmi450/movie_analysis/README.md

 # movie_analysis
-An explanatory data analysis of TVShows in different OTT Pltafrom on  python using pandas and numpy.
-Visulaiization were carried out using seaborn and matplot.
+An explanatory data analysis of TV Shows in different OTT Platform on  python using pandas and numpy.
+Visualiization were carried out using seaborn and matplot.
 The dataset was taken from Kaggle.